tpaau-17DB/libprettylogger/README.md

 log format to `[ %h %d %m ]` and the debug log type header to `DEBUG`.

 <a name="log-filtering"></a>
 ## Log Filtering
 Logs are filtered based on the current `LogLevel` and the `Logger`'s `Verbosity` setting.

 The `Verbosity` level determines which logs are filtered out:
-- `Verbosity::All`: Disables log filtering, allowing all logs to pass through.
+- `All`: Disables log filtering, allowing all logs to pass through.
-- `Verbosity::Standard` (default): Filters out debug logs.
+- `Standard` (default): Filters out debug logs.
-- `Verbosity::Quiet`: Only allows errors and warnings to be displayed.
+- `Quiet`: Only allows errors and warnings to be displayed.
-- `Verbosity::ErrorsOnly`: Only allows errors to be shown.
+- `ErrorsOnly`: Only allows errors to be shown.

 The `Verbosity` enum is defined in `prettylogger::filtering`.